 - If you are unhappy with the outcome of the investigation, alternative complaints bodies (such as ProMediate) also exist which are competent to deal with complaints about legal services, should you and the barrister both wish to use such a scheme.
 If you wish to use this route, please contact us to discuss this.
 Please also note that: (1) the time limit for contacting ProMediate is three months, and (2) if mediation is used, neither you nor the barrister is required to accept the proposed resolution.
 If mediation does not resolve the complaint, you may still make a complaint to the Legal Ombudsman (provided you fall within their jurisdiction and you do so within the time limit).

 - The Bar Standards Board investigates complaints of professional misconduct or professional disciplinary issues.
-You can write to the Bar Standards Board at:
+You can email the Bar Standards Board or write to them at:

 289-293 High Holborn